ITVS Open Call Frequently Asked Questions

 Eligibility:

-Q: Does Open Call fund documentary series and short web series?
+Q: Does Open Call fund documentary series and short web series or vertical video series?

 Q: To date, I don’t have any funds secured.
 Am I still eligible for funding?